nikkilr88/egghead-asciicasts/chrome-devtools-sources-panel/lessons/tools-unbundle-your-javascript-with-source-maps-in-chrome-devtools.md

 It's pretty cool how using today's tooling we can write really relatively little code in order to get some pretty powerful results.
 Looking at our little sample application here, this is a React application.
 I've got my index file, which is rendering what I'm calling my greeter.
-That's like saying, "Hello Egghead," and allowing me to change my name.
+That's like saying, `Hello Egghead`, and allowing me to change my name.
 Then it embeds this kitten.

 **index.js**
 ```html